evgerritz/LaTeXTruthTable/README.md

 # LaTeX Truth Table
-Generates a beatifully formatted and highly readable truth table in LaTeX for any propositional formula.
+Generates a well formatted and highly readable truth table in LaTeX for any propositional formula.
 This truth table will also include all intermediate values of every nested propositional formula, skipping propositional variables.

 # Usage
 Accepted operators (uppercase or lowercase):